INSAgenda/actix-error/README.md

 # Resterror
 This is a simple library to handle errors in a RESTful way.
 It uses a lightweight syntax to define errors and their codes.

 ## Support
-This crate uses the 'PO' translation method, you can also defined the error messages in a json file.
-This means if you are using the po method the error messages are defined in a PO file for each language.
+This crate uses the 'PO' translation method and also allows you to define error messages in a JSON file.
+This means that if you use the PO method, the error messages are defined in a PO file for each language.

 Because this crate is used in the INSAgenda project, the JSON format of the response is defined with the following fields:

 ```json
 {
   "kind": "invalid_request",